Home / Compare Health Insurance / Compare health insurance…

 In general, the services available under a singles policy are also found on a couples policy.
 The inclusions and limits for couples insurance will vary between health funds and their levels of cover, so refer to the relevant policy brochure for the full details.

-The exact treatments and services you’re covered for will depend on whether you have a hospital, extras or combined policy.
+The exact treatments and services you’re covered for will depend on the specific policy and whether you have a hospital, extras or combined policy.

 Hospital cover